Mitsunee/modern-diacritics/README.md

 slugify("HêＬＬó, worＬd!"); // "hello-world"
 ```

 Whitespace as well as underscores and parenthesis are replaced with dashes.
-All other symbols will be removed! `slugify` uses the default options of `sanitize`.
+All other symbols will be removed! `slugify` uses the `lowerCase` option of `sanitize`.

 ## Special Thanks